minizzang/ID311-MyOwnDiary/README.md

 - etc

 ### 2) Firebase
+***MyWorld*** is a serverless web application uses only database which is a Firebase Realtime DB.
+Firebase db uses NoSQL, JSON type script.
+We used it for basic CRUD functionalitis and also used Firebase Storage to store images.
+Also, for user signin and signup, we used Firebase Authentication especially the email method.

 ### 3) Responsive Web Design
 _Responsive Web Design_ is about using HTML and CSS to automatically resize, hide, shrink, or enlarge, a website, to make it look good on all devices.
-We make ***My World*** a responsive web to allow the user to see whole thing rgardless of the size or proportion of the display.
+We make ***My World*** a responsive web to allow the user to see whole thing regardless of the size or proportion of the display.
 So when you change the size of the window, most elements are resized and relocated.

 ## 7. Improvement Measures
 ### 1) Responsive Web Design
 Still, there are some issues with the layout.
 It doesn't fit that well if you shrink or enlarge the window.
-If you the change the size of the system font, some elements overlap each other or escape the parent container.
+If you change the size of the system font, some elements overlap each other or escape the parent container.
 We can fix these problems further.

 ## 8. Reference & Helps
 - [cyworld](https://cyworld.com/cyworld/welcome)